LucasDelfino92/morrowindsharp/setup.md

 ### In-game tab

-- Enable **Allow yes to all load errors**.
+- Enable **Allow yes to all load errors** under **Morrowind engine settings**.

-> ℹ️ **Disable MGE in-game** essentially enables "purist mode".
+> ℹ️ **Use D3D8To9 proxy only** essentially enables "purist mode".
 All graphical enhancements, including shaders and the distant land features, will be disabled.
 However, MWSE will remain enabled, which is crucial to run some of the latest and most advanced mods.
 Feel free to enable this option if you are looking for a purist visual setup.
 You will still be able to change your resolution in the **Graphics** tab.

 > ⚠️ Do note that certain mods *require* MGE XE to work as intended, and your game may crash with MGE disabled in-game.